OXID-eSales/github-actions/docs/actions/install_shop.md

 Then, the containers are being stopped and the configuration files are exported as artifact before caching the shop installation.
 The action returns the installed shop name as output "installed_shop".

+This is replaced by the composer.transform functionality using composer to install everything at once.

 ## Inputs